MiniOffice

 Aside: worrying about bothering the neighbors

-Like cutting electrical chases into the masonry wall, this step was unpleasant/icky for all the noise it generated and the dust it raised.
-I personally don't mind the dust and noise—modern PPE protects you quite well—and was much more worried about bothering the neighbors!
+Like cutting electrical chases into the masonry wall, sanding/griding the plaster coating off the timbers was unpleasant for all the noise it generated and the dust it raised.
+I don't mind the dust and noise myself—modern PPE protects you quite well—and was much more worried about bothering the neighbors!
 Angle grinders are loud, and the old interior door provides only token acoustic insulation, so the noise would ring out into the hallway and echo through the building.
-I did my best to work only in short shifts to avoid prolonged construction noise, and only at sane hours of the day.
+I did my best to work only in short bursts to avoid prolonged construction noise, and only at sane hours of the day.
 Thankfully no one complained.

 Timbers covered in plaster